 Onboard Services and Entertainment

 On our first flight, KLM served warm a Chinese omelette (foe yong hai) and on our second flight tor spinach ricotta.
-As deserts, we got a carrot muffin and a hazelnut muffin.
+As desserts, we got a carrot muffin and a hazelnut muffin.

-After the meal and drink serving, tea and coffee were served on both flights.
+After the meal and drink service, tea and coffee were served on both flights.